a-m-m-nnn/Personal-Projects/README.md

 Hello World,

-This is a repository for some of my favourite postgraduate work from my time in Imperial and recent projects in tech consulting, which I will be adding to periodically.
+This is a repository for some of my favorite and best appraised postgraduate work from my time in Imperial and recent work in tech consulting, which I will be adding to periodically.

-So far, it covers a sample of my favourite:
+So far, it covers:

 Personal, professional, and academic focuses on AI business applications, classical finance methodologies and Python for finance projects, video walkthroughs of mathematical economic models, econometric and data science applications in R, as well as working papers on the economics and strategies of industry and policy topics.